Which machine learning framework should you use?

 Google sells special CPUs, called TPUs, which are designed to process tensors at very large scale.
 So you can see it’s designed for computing intensive tasks, like facial recognition, but most business problems are less complicated than facial recognition.

-We’ve written tutorials on how to use TensorFlow here.
+We’ve written tutorials on how to use ML with TensorFlow & Keras here.

 |If you want to use TensorFlow, then use Keras, as it acts as a front end, thus making it a lot easier.
 You’ll be less likely to make mistakes that produce wrong answers.